 With the above in mind, CATNIP typically deals with someone from the community the cat is in.

 This might be an individual or a small cat feeding group.
 They know the area.
 They know the cats.
 They can identify which cats are street cats - wild looking cats on the streets without collars may in fact be owned - and which need TNR.
 They can help explain locally what the benefits are.

 We usually require that person sign a “Request for TNR” form.
-This authorises is to neuter/spay the cat and makes clear that that we will return it after neutering, with its ear trimmed.
+This authorises us to neuter/spay the cat and makes clear that we will return it after neutering, with its ear trimmed.

 We do not transfer cats to a different area.

 We do not remove cats from an area unless it is for rehoming.